newtimmy/newtimmy/README.md

 - 👋 Hi, I’m @newtimmy
 - 👀 I’m interested in programming, sports, reading and music.
-- 🌱 I’m currently learning javaskript and python.
+- 🌱 I’m currently learning javascript and python.
 - 💞️ I would like to continuously improve my skills as a software developer
 - 📫 How to reach me: new.timmy@newtimmy.de